 An introduction to the theory, practice and techniques of the clinical components of medical assisting.
 Topics will include aseptic techniques and OSHA regulations, preparation of examination and treatment areas, recording patient needs and vital signs, preparing, assisting and follow up of patients, assisting with minor office surgery, and fundamentals of nutrition.
 Technical competencies related to the above mentioned tasks will be included.
-Prerequisite: Placement in ENG 101 or completion of ENG 093 with a
+Prerequisite: Placement in ENG\ 101 or completion of ENG\ 093 with a C or better; Grade of B- or better in MED\ 125

-MED 216 Electronic Medical Records Management
+Electronic Medical Records Management